Medical expert of the article

 3.2 |

-Until now, there is not enough data on the age distribution of patients at the first manifestation of inflammatory bowel diseases in children and adolescents, although it is noted that in almost 40% of patients the first symptoms appear before they reach 10 years.
+To date, there is insufficient data regarding the age distribution of patients at the first manifestation of inflammatory bowel diseases in children and adolescents, although it has been noted that in almost 40% of patients the first symptoms of the disease occur before they reach 10 years of age.

-Men and women get sick with the same frequency.
-The prevalence of inflammatory bowel diseases varies considerably in different regions of the world.
-In 1960-1980, most epidemiological studies recorded a gradient of incidence of inflammatory bowel diseases from north to south (higher rates in the northern regions).
-Since the 90's, gradual smoothing of the gradient and its displacement in the direction of the west-east are noted.
-Based on the materials presented at the First International Congress on Inflammatory Bowel Diseases (Madrid, 2000), in the coming decades, the epidemic of inflammatory bowel diseases in Eastern Europe is predicted.
-In most countries, ulcerative colitis is detected several times more often than Crohn's disease; the ratio of "NNC / Crohn's disease" ranges from 2: 1 to 8-10: 1.
-In Europe, a trend towards an increase in the incidence of Crohn's disease has been recorded.
+Men and women are equally affected.
+The prevalence of inflammatory bowel disease varies considerably in different regions of the world.
+In the 1960s–1980s, most epidemiological studies recorded a gradient in the incidence of inflammatory bowel disease from north to south (with higher rates in northern regions).
+Since the 1990s, a gradual smoothing of the gradient and its shift in the west–east direction have been noted.
+According to the materials presented at the 1st International Congress on Inflammatory Bowel Diseases (Madrid, 2000), an epidemic of inflammatory bowel disease is predicted to occur in Eastern Europe in the coming decades.
+In most countries, nonspecific ulcerative colitis is detected several times more often than Crohn's disease; the ratio of "UC/Crohn's disease" ranges from 2:1 to 8-10:1.
+In Europe, a tendency towards an increase in the incidence of Crohn's disease has been recorded.

-The prevalence of nonspecific ulcerative colitis is 22.3, and Crohn's disease 3.5 cases per 100 000 population.
-The indicators registered in Russia differ from other countries in extremely negative trends, including the prevalence of severe forms of inflammatory bowel disease with a high mortality (3 times higher than in most countries), late diagnosis of diseases (diagnosis of ulcerative colitis in only 25% cases established during the first year of the disease), a large number of complicated forms of inflammatory bowel diseases.
+The prevalence of non-specific ulcerative colitis is 22.3, and Crohn's disease - 3.5 cases per 100,000 population.
+The indicators registered in Russia differ from other countries by extremely negative trends, including the prevalence of severe forms of inflammatory bowel diseases with high mortality (3 times higher than in most countries), late diagnosis of diseases (the diagnosis of non-specific ulcerative colitis is established within the first year of the disease only in 25% of cases), a large number of complicated forms of inflammatory bowel diseases.
 With late diagnosis, life-threatening complications develop in 29% of cases.
-When establishing the diagnosis of Crohn's disease within 3 years from the manifestation, the incidence of complications is 55%, with a later diagnosis - 100% of cases have a complicated course.
+When Crohn's disease is diagnosed within 3 years from the manifestation, the frequency of complications is 55%, with later diagnosis - 100% of cases have a complicated course.

 Screening